adilshads/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 <div class="lesson-content__panel" markdown="1">

 1. Read up on the concept of the prototype from the articles below.
+/** I believe the following 2 bullets from the additional resources section would be better suited in the assingments section.
+Until I went through the following 2 bullets, I did not have a firm grasp of the concepts. */

+- [This article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) from Lydia Hallie and [This video](https://www.youtube.com/watch?v=sOrtAjyk4lQ) from Avelx explains the Prototype concept with graphics and simple language.
+Try using these resources if you want another perspective to understand the concept.
+- [This video](https://www.youtube.com/watch?v=CDFN1VatiJA) from mpj explains `Object.create` method with great details about it, he walks through what it is, why `Object.create` exists in JavaScript, and how to use `Object.create`.
+Also you can check [This video](https://www.youtube.com/watch?v=MACDGu96wrA) from techsith to understand another point of view of extending objects from others by `Object.create`.

    1. Read the article [Understanding Prototypes and Inheritance in JavaScript](https://www.digitalocean.com/community/tutorials/understanding-prototypes-and-inheritance-in-javascript) from Digital Ocean.
 This is a good review of prototype inheritance and constructor functions, featuring some simple examples.
    2. To go a bit deeper into both the chain and inheritance, spend some time with [JavaScript.Info's article on Prototypal Inheritance](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: This article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
 We will soon learn another method or two for setting the prototype.
-2. You might have noticed us using the `this` keyword in object constructors and prototype methods in the examples above.
+3. You might have noticed us using the `this` keyword in object constructors and prototype methods in the examples above.
    1. [Dmitri Pavlutin's article on the `this` keyword](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/) is very comprehensive and covers how `this` changes in various situations.
 You should have a solid understanding of the concept after reading it.
 Pay special attention to the pitfalls mentioned in each section.
 </div>